 Zhu Hu Ming Ning Jing Wang Temple - Hua Shan Hall Introduction

-The Ningjing Prince's Tomb is located in Hunei Township, Hunei Village, and is designated as a national third-level historical site.
-Its main entrance resembles a traditional archway.
-The Ningjing Prince was a descendant of the Ming Dynasty's founder, the ninth grandson of Emperor Hongwu.
-In the 37th year of the Yongli era, Zheng Zhilong surrendered to the Qing Dynasty, leading the Ningjing Prince to take his own life.
-The locals admired his loyalty and integrity, so they buried him alongside the Yuan consort, Lady Luo, in the forest of Hunei Village, creating over a hundred fake tombs to mislead the Qing troops during their search.
-The tomb was discovered only in the 26th year of the Republic of China and was repaired and commemorated with a monument after the restoration of Taiwan.
-The main axis ramp of the Ming Ningjing Prince's Tomb area runs through the site, dividing the cemetery into two parts.
-A stone tablet stands beside it, inscribed with "Ningjing Wang Mu," introducing the life of the Ming Ningjing Prince.
-There are stone lions flanking both sides of the tomb; on the right side, the garden features a stone pool with an octagonal pavilion on top.
-In front of the tomb, there are two hundred-year-old banyan trees that provide ample shade, creating a magnificent sight.
-The area surrounding the tomb is landscaped with a garden, including a pond, a pavilion, and numerous flowers and trees, enhancing the tranquility and cleanliness of the cemetery.
+The Ningjing Wang Tomb is located in Hunei Township, Hunei Village, and is a national third-class historic site.
+Its main entrance is in the form of a paifang (traditional Chinese ceremonial archway).
+Ningjing Wang was a descendant of the Liao Wang, the ninth grandson of the Ming Dynasty's founding Emperor Zhu Yuanzhang.
+In the 37th year of the Yongli era, Zheng Keshuang surrendered to the Qing Dynasty, and Ningjing Wang committed suicide.
+The villagers admired his loyalty and buried him alongside his concubine, Lady Luo, in a grove in Hunei Village, constructing over one hundred false tombs to mislead the Qing troops searching for him.
+It wasn't until the 26th year of the Republic of China that it was discovered, and after the restoration, a monument was erected.
+The main slope of the Ningjing Wang Tomb park runs through the area, dividing the tomb into two parts, with a stone tablet inscribed with "Ningjing Wang Tomb" introducing the life of the Ming Ningjing Wang.
+On either side of the tomb are stone lions; the garden landscape on the right features a stone water pool, topped with an octagonal pavilion.
+In front of the tomb, there are two centenarian banyan trees providing ample shade, creating a remarkable sight.
+Surrounding the tomb is a landscaped garden with a pool, pavilion, and an abundance of flowers and trees, enhancing the serenity and cleanliness of the tomb.